About the scheme

 - The flyover will also remain closed during the day time to allow some engineering works to take place over the roundabout and to allow materials to cure.

-- We anticipate the flyover will reopen to cars by 6am, Monday 13 August 2018.
+- We anticipate the flyover will reopen to cars on Monday 13 August 2018.
 Drivers should however always check the flyover is open before use by observing approach and gantry signage.

 We urge all users of the Army and Navy roundabout to take additional care during the works, allowing extra time, observing signage and traffic management in place.